kenmamich/U.S.-Medical-Insurance-Costs/README.md

 ```

 <p>Finds the average cost of insurance charges for males and females.</p>
 <p>The average male cost is $13956.75 and the average female cost is $12569.58.
-On average according to the insurance.csv dataset males pay more than females.</p>
+On average, according to the insurance.csv dataset, males pay more than females.</p>

 ```
 smoker_total_cost = 0